About the Youth Combined Authority

 Half the YCA is made of the ten youth councils and they reflect the geographical diversity of the city-region.

-The other 11 youth groups are made up of a diverse range of identities and backgrounds and were chosen by the Mayor and the portfolio lead for Young People and Social Cohesion (at the time of December 2019), Cllr Eamonn O'Brien from Bury Council.
+The other 11 youth groups are made up of a diverse range of identities and backgrounds and were chosen by the Mayor (at the time of December) and the portfolio lead for Young People and Social Cohesion (at the time of December 2019), Cllr David Jones, Buru Council

 You can find out more about our current youth organisations.
 Please see below for websites, Twitter handles, and Instagram handles (links open in new window):